shaileshsuthar675/Machine-Learning/Spam Detection/Readme.md

 ```bash
   conda install pandas=0.20.3
 ```
-- To install other packages, IPython for example:
+- To install other packages, IPython, for example:
 ```bash
   conda install ipython
 ```